aleks-fofanov/terraform-aws-ecs-traefik-service/README.md

 ## Introduction

-Traefik service in ECS is supposed to act as an edge router and route traffic to other containers in your ECS cluster based on their docker labels.
+Traefik service in ECS is supposed to act as an edge router and route traffic to other containers in your ECS cluster based on their docker lables.

 For more information on which docker labels to set on your container, see [Traefik documentation](https://docs.traefik.io/configuration/backends/docker/#on-containers).